elkhanzada/movie-recommendation-app/README.md

 ```bash
 $ . run.sh
 ```
-It will print output for the example arguments
+It will print output for the example arguments (Adventure educator)
 # Usage
 Our tool takes into two arguments as follows
 ```bash